 Although there are a number of charter flights between the UK and Cancun, this article will deal purely with scheduled flight options from the UK.

-Most visitors would generally prefer to travel direct where possible and there are now two options, although both British Airways and Virgin Atlantic only fly from Gatwick to Cancun.
+Most people planning a holiday to Mexico’s Yucatan Peninsula would generally prefer to travel direct where possible and there are now two options, although both British Airways and Virgin Atlantic only fly from Gatwick to Cancun.
 Outbound flights are always day flights and take around 10 hours while all inbound flights operate overnight and take around an hour less.

 Schedules and operational days are subject to change but British Airways tend to fly three times a week and Virgin Atlantic twice.

 Most people probably don’t have strong allegiances either way so the decision as to which airline is the best option will generally come down to price and / or the convenience of their respective schedules.
 However, it is worth pointing out that the 747s operated by Virgin Atlantic have all been completely refurbished and feature the airline’s most up-to-date seating and inflight entertainment; the 777s that British Airways use on this route have not been refurbished and are therefore slightly more dated.